-- Information on general locations and characteristics of neighborhoods including: shopping centers, bus lines, etc. - A listing of available rental property.
-The list, updated monthly, states: address, amenities, deposit information, etc. as provided by owners. - A list of properties/owners who accept HCV. - A description of portability provisions available in the Housing Choice Voucher program. - A map that identifies areas within the City of Galveston that are areas of low poverty and minority concentrations. - A listing service of available rental property and owners - A description of portability provisions available in the Housing Choice Voucher program - Other information as required.
+- A listing of available rental property.
+This listing may be provided as a website(s) or other publications of available local rental properties. - A list of properties/owners who accept HCV. - A description of portability provisions available in the Housing Choice Voucher program. - A map that identifies areas within the City of Galveston that are areas of low poverty and minority concentrations. - A description of portability provisions available in the Housing Choice Voucher program - Other information as required.